KenPowerClassroom/LGame-TeamD/mvp.md

 - The L gamer should run from start to finish with the following features:
 - There must be a 4x4 square board
-- There must be two player icons/sprites easily distinguishable in the shape of a 3x2 ìL shapeî
+- There must be two player icons/sprites easily distinguishable in the shape of a 3x2 ‚ÄúL shape‚Äù
 - There must be two neutral pieces 1x1 in size
 - At any given moment there must be 6 unoccupied squares
 - A turn order must be implemented between two users